Emmeline Pankhurst(1858-1928), Suffragette leader

-Sitter in 10 portraits
+Sitter in 16 portraits

 Leader of the militant wing of the suffragists' movement for the enfranchisement of women, Emmeline founded the Women's Social and Political Union with her eldest daughter Christabel in 1903.
 Another daughter, Sylvia, designed the members' card and painted the 'Votes for Women' banners.
 All of them were imprisoned in Holloway Prison on numerous occasions between 1908 and 1913, and released after hunger strikes.
 During the war Emmeline and Christabel observed the militants' truce.
 Partial enfranchisement came in 1918 to men aged twenty-one and women over the age of thirty, after a war that had relied on women to fill the place of men at work.
 Universal suffrage had to wait another decade.

 by Central Press

 bromide press print, October 1908